warrdel-erp/stones-be/md/workdone.md

 ---

-1. journal entries for advanced deposit.
+1. journal entries for advanced deposit. ✅
-2. payment method correction.
+2. payment method correction. ✅

+---

+1. University deployment. ✅
+2. Inventory categorization in BE. ✅